Delphindae99/Neon-Dreamscape/README.md

 ## For KDE Plasma
 ![](preview/Plasma.png)
 ### Installation
-Download the .zip file and extract contents to `~/.local/share/icons/`.
-If it does not exist, create it.
+Run `cd ~/.local/share/icons && git clone https://github.com/Delphindae99/Neon-Dreamscape` to download files.
+(If ~/.icons/ does not exist, create it.)
+The GitHub .ZIP files do not preserve symlinks, so you must use `git clone`.
 The theme should now be available under "Appearance" in Plasma system settings.

 ### Dolphin File Manager
 In some cases, by default, Dolphin's icon will display as a purple file folder.
 This is because the icon, as is at install, is `system-file-manager`.
 For those who would like the blue dolphin icon pictured above, run